SpectralDiff: A Generative Framework for Hyperspectral Image Classification with Diffusion Models: Related Work

 \subsection{Hyperspectral Image Classification}

 Hyperspectral sensor captures both spatial and spectral information.
 In an HSI image, every pixel vector corresponds to a unique spectral curve.
-The primary objective of HSI image classification is to assign each pixel to a specific ground class, such as rivers, forests, lakes, farmland, buildings, grasslands, minerals, roads and rocks.
-Classification is a pivotal step in the application of HSI and has significant implications for environment, geology, mining, ecology, forestry, agriculture, and other areas \cite{benediktsson2015spectral,7882742}.
+The primary objective of HSI image classification is to assign each pixel to a specific land cover class, such as river, forest, lake, farmland, building, grassland, mineral, road and rock.
+Classification is a pivotal step in the application of HSI and has significant implications for environment, geology, mining, ecology, forestry, agriculture, and other areas \cite{6297992,7882742}.
 HSI classification enables quick and precise acquisition of ground feature, empowering informed decision-making and management.
 For instance, in agriculture, HSI classification can be used to track disease progression and crop development, improving crop quality and productivity.
 In the mining sector, HSI classification can make it easier to find and identify minerals, increasing the effectiveness of mining natural resources \cite{8113128,9186822}.

 Spectral feature extraction based on continuous spectral signals is widely used in HSI feature extraction, which considers each pixel of the HSI as an independent spectral vector and ignores the spatial relationships between pixels when generating the ground objects' features \cite{9360315}.
-Linear feature extraction methods such as principal component analysis (PCA) \cite{prasad2008limitations}, linear discriminant analysis (LDA) \cite{du2003real}, and minimum noise fraction (MNF) \cite{harris2005mapping, 9846880} are among the commonly used spectral feature extraction techniques.
+Linear feature extraction methods such as principal component analysis (PCA) \cite{4656486}, linear discriminant analysis (LDA) \cite{9625767}, and minimum noise fraction (MNF) \cite{7738467, 9846880} are among the commonly used spectral feature extraction techniques.
 Nonetheless, the nonlinear nature of HSI has led to the development of numerous nonlinear feature extraction approaches in recent years, complementing the statistical transformation methods based on prior knowledge.
-In recent years, many nonlinear HSI feature extraction methods for have been proposed \cite{9082155,RN702}, including locality-preserving discriminant analysis (LFDA) \cite{RN213}, manifold learning \cite{RN658}, sparsity preserving projections (SPP) \cite{RN659}, improved manifold coordinate representations \cite{RN212} and locality preserving projections (LPP) \cite{RN657}.
+In recent years, many nonlinear HSI feature extraction methods for have been proposed \cite{9082155,8697135}, including local Fisher discriminant analysis (LFDA) \cite{5765424}, manifold learning \cite{8677267}, sparsity preserving projections (SPP) \cite{6587316}, improved manifold coordinate representations \cite{1704966} and locality preserving projections (LPP) \cite{7478572}.